simbleau/simbleau.github.io/_posts/2023-11-20-using-vello-for-video-games.md

 ![Vong](/assets/vong.png)

-The technical leap was implemented in [vello](https://github.com/linebender/vello) (*formerly piet-gpu*), started by [Raph Levien](https://levien.com/) and my cohorts in [the linebender community](https://linebender.org).
+The technical leap was implemented in [vello](https://github.com/linebender/vello) (*formerly piet-gpu*), started by [Raph Levien](https://levien.com/) and my colleagues in [the linebender community](https://linebender.org).
 The Vello API depends on WebGPU to provide an abstraction layer to targets, while offering more accessibility to low-level hardware like compute shaders.
 It's for these reasons rust, webgpu, and vello would make a perfect combination for cross-platform vector games with one code-base.

 ![Vong](/assets/webgpu.svg)

-This since has spurred on my race to prove the lost benefits are still relevant.
+This spurred on my race to prove the lost benefits are still relevant.
 In a sudden case of reviving-the-horse syndrome, I worked with a few colleagues from my previous tenure at NASA to understanding the unknowns of why I've never seen a modern [Kurzgesagt](https://www.behance.net/kurzgesagt) vector game.
 Hence, the decision to start by creating the classic game of Pong was deliberate, providing a foundational exploration of Vello's capabilities in rendering vector graphics dynamically.
 It felt appropriate to call the project *Vong*, joining "Vector" and "Pong".

 Matching webgpu, vello, and rust's strengths, [bevy](https://bevyengine.org/) was the obvious choice for a cross-platform open source game engine.
 It also uses webgpu, and was developed open-source and code-first.